Lilla LoCurto / Bill Outcault till we have faces

-By using a digital whole body scanner, we’re able to place three-dimensional photographically recorded figures, generally our own, into a computer to work with as 3d objects.
-With these scans and the use of custom software, we create animations exploring the human body.
+By using a digital whole body scanner, the artists are able to place three-dimensional photographically recorded figures, generally their own, into a computer to work with as 3d objects.
+With these scans and the use of custom software, the artists create animations exploring the human body.
 It becomes distorted and grotesque, altering the way we visualize the figure.
 The scanner’s cameras used in our current work only record external information.
 Subsequently the figures are hollow three-dimensional objects and in sectioning them they become ribbons of flesh.
 These calligraphic shards of sliced figures are meant to emphasize our vulnerability.
 They become painterly abstractions, at times like brushstrokes, of varying weights and intensities.
 The hollowness of the whole figures contributes to a sense of de-realization or the feeling that nothing is real while the shredding of the figures also makes them seem both anonymous and universal.

 Looking at legends through contemporary eyes, we are better able to understand how we continue to be as manipulated by our culture now as we were in the past.
 Many of these myths, ostensibly lovely, romantic stories, are quite brutal. till we have faces was formatted like an opera, loosely based on the mythical love story of Cupid and Psyche.
 It is about the failed perception of love and the dysfunctional nature of a family unit.
 It expresses human conflicts and connections between those distressed and suffering.
 The tension, in an abstracted way, creates a thin line between the grotesque and the beauty of human life.